 The war is about waiting as much as it is about humping.
 It is boredom (a nerve-wracking boredom, but boredom nonetheless) interspersed with seriously gut-wrenching terror.

-Tim agrees that maybe he should forget, but that "the thing about remembering is that you don't forget" (Spin.13).
-That his real obsession is not the war, but the stories.
+O'Brien agrees that maybe he should forget, but that "the thing about remembering is that you don't forget" (Spin.13).
+His real obsession is not the war, but the stories.

-Mitchell Sanders told Tim that story, and even though it's probably made up, Tim still feels that it's true.
+Mitchell Sanders told O'Brien that story, and even though it's probably made up, O'Brien still feels that it's true.

 He says that sometimes in a battle, even at the height of chaos, looking up at the fluffy clouds in the blue sky could make you feel amazingly at peace.